Dynamical systems analysis in $f(T,\phi)$ gravity: Dynamical System Analysis of the Models

 \item{\bf Critical Point $\mathcal{H}$:} It describes the dark energy dominated phase as, $\Omega_{m}=0 $, $\Omega_{r}=0 $, and $\Omega_{de}=1 $.
 The accelerating behaviour and the EoS parameter depend on the relation of $\mathbf{i}$ and $\mathbf{j}$ as described in Table~\ref{TABLE-II}.
 For, $\mathbf{j}>2\mathbf{i}^{2}$, the deceleration parameter and EoS parameter exhibit the accelerating phase of the Universe.
 The eigenvalues, as given below indicate that there is a region in the parameter space where this point are stable nodes and attractor.
 Since this is a de-Sitter solution, the values of the parameter listed in Table~\ref{TABLE-II} will experience an accelerated expansion.
 The stability behaviour can be observed for $\mathbf{j}>2\mathbf{i}^{2}$.

 \end{itemize}

-In addition, the evolutionary behaviour of the density parameters and EoS parameter ($\omega_{tot}$) are shown in Fig.~\ref{Fig2}.
-We can observe that, the Universe first dominated by the radiation era (Cyan curve), followed by a brief phase of matter dominance (blue curve) and finally the cosmological constant (pink curve).
+The critical points $A$, $E$, $G$, and $\mathcal{H}$ are the last four attractors we found when dark energy was in charge, and the universe is accelerating.
+In addition, we have found that the critical points $B$, $F_{+}$, and $F_{-}$ shows a matter-dominated phase, and point $C$ represents a radiation-dominated phase of the Universe and observed that the radiation and matter dominated critical points show unstable behavior.
+In Fig.~\ref{Fig2} we plot the behavior of the energy densities of dark energy, dark matter and radiation, as well as the total equation of state ($\omega_{tot.}$) and the equation of state of dark energy ( $\omega_{de}$) as functions of the redshift.
+Conveniently, we employ the redshift $z=\frac{a_{0}}{a} -1$ (with $a_{0} = 1$ as the current scale factor) as an independent variable.
+As is standard, $z = 0$ represents the present time of the Universe.
+The vertical dashed line in Fig.~\ref{Fig2} denotes the present cosmological time \cite{Bahamonde:2017ize}.
+In Fig.~\ref{Fig2} we can observe that the cosmos is initially dominated by radiation, then transitions to dark matter dominance, and eventually ends up being dominated by dark energy.
+As mentioned above, the universe provides a scaling-accelerating solution, where the dark matter and dark energy density parameters remain around $0.3$ and $0.7$ respectively.
+Also, It is observed that the $\omega_{tot.} \approx -0.75$ and $\omega_{de} \approx -1$ at the current time $z = 0$, which is consistent with the observational constraint from Planck data \cite{Planck:2018vyg}.
+In Fig.~\ref{Fig2} we can observe that, the Universe first dominated by the radiation era (Cyan curve), followed by a brief phase of matter dominance (Blue curve) and finally the cosmological constant (Pink curve).
 This behaviour of the density parameter indicates that the present Universe is dominated by dark energy.
 The EoS parameter (Red curve) begins with radiation at $\frac{1}{3}$, falls to $0$ during the matter-dominated period and finally rises to $-1$ leads to the $\Lambda$CDM model, which is a candidate for dark energy models.